 If you need to go shopping or if you just have a day when the weather is not so nice, you can go to Centro Comercial Las Palmeras.
 Here you will find the typical Spanish clothing brands like Zara, Bershka, Stradivarius, Mango and also other small shops.
 There is also a large store for sporting equipment in case you need it.

-Las Palmeras Shopping center has a free underground parking for customers, so you can come by car if you need to.
+Las Palmeras Shopping Center offers free underground parking for customers, so you can come by car if you need to.

 If you're interested in doing some shopping whilst on holiday, read more in our dedicated article about shopping in Fuerteventura.